Skip to main content

 We offer over 100 computers for internet access throughout all our libraries, but the number varies at each library.

 Yes.
-Time limits are 2 hours per person per day at all Madison Public Library locations offering computer access.
+Maximum time limit may vary between Madison Public Library locations.
 Some locations may offer time-limit extensions, based on the number of computers available at the moment.
 You may only use your own card to log in.
 Inquire with staff if you need access and do not have a library card.

 You may save to or print from a USB flash drive on all public Internet computers.
 You can also save to an online cloud storage platform such as Dropbox, Google Drive, Microsoft's OneDrive, Apple's iCloud, and many others.
 Please note that nothing gets saved permanently to the computer as it erases all documents each time it restarts.

 Yes, as long as you have a web-based email account.
-The most common free providers are Gmail, Hotmail, and Yahoo!
+The most common free providers are Gmail, Outlook, and Yahoo!
 Mail.

 Our librarians can often provide brief assistance with common programs or basic Internet functions.
 Some libraries offer one-on-one instruction tailored to your needs.
-Check out calendar for training opportunities.
+Check out our Events Calendar for training opportunities.

 You have the right to unmonitored use, providing you comply with the library's Guidelines for Use of Computers and Computer Networks Policy and Behavior Policy.
 For more information about customer privacy, see our information sheet on the USA Patriot Act and Madison Public Library Records.